Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

 4. Start collecting boxes and supplies early

 As soon as you know you are moving, collect as many boxes as you can.
-You will always need more than you think.
+Whatever you think you’ll need, get more.
+You always need more than you think.
 We have typically needed several hundred for every move I’ve been a part of.
 You will need smaller/medium sizes the most; invest in small heavy duty ones with handles for books or other heavy items.

 Large boxes should only be used for light items like pillows or lamp shades – you only need a few of these, if any.
 Don’t pack anything heavier than you’re able to lift even if a mover can lift it, since they won’t be there when you are going through them later.